 Skip to Content

 Embed yourself in a rich dialogue about your creative practice in Massey’s transdisciplinary MFA programme for artists and designers.
-This is the only New Zealand MFA recognised by the US National Association of Schools of Art and Design.
+The College of Creative Arts is NASAD approved as Substantially Equivalent.

 “The MFA has completely changed my creative practice.
 Critical thinking is huge.
 The interdisciplinary aspect is really important to me - I love Wellington.
 I also love the collaborative ethos at Massey.
 We all work fabulously together”